 INCIDENT At Mike-Twelve

-This Story of an incident that happened shortly after I arrived in the Philippines.
-It is a story about a U.S. Marine Brian Murphy and has become part of my story along with a few other Marines who who were close to Brian who were stationed there with him at Subic Bay, Philippines in July 1988.
+This is a Story of an incident that happened shortly after I arrived in the Philippines.
+It is a story about a U.S. Marine Brian Murphy and has become part of my story along with a few other Marines who were close to Brian stationed there with him at Subic Bay, Philippines in July of 1988.

 I first met Brian in California while waiting for my orders to my first duty station.
 I had completed my Infantry Training and I was awaiting orders for Seattle Washington at the Nuclear site in Banger.
 I had waited two weeks on the background check to be complete and I was becoming impatient.
 I asked the command if there were any other duty stations I could go to instead of having to wait for the FBI background check to be completed.
 They told me I could have my choice of Diego Garcia or Subic Bay, Philippines.
 Diego Garcia was very small and I was told no one wanted to go there.
 I knew very little of the Philippines.
 I told them I would take the Philippines.
 They told me I just needed to wait for the next graduating class to finish up and go with the Marines that had orders to go there next.
 All together there were 7 of us, and Brian was in our group.

 Brian was a Texan.
 We found out that we were both from the Dallas area.
 We became instant friends.
 We were there only a month when the following incident occurred.

 Story was Published in D Magazine February 1989